 Head of Development Innovation

-Glen is Head of Development Innovation.
+Glen was the Head of Development Innovation.

 Glen has worked for over a fifteen years supporting early stage innovation practice.
 He has sat on steering committees and advisory boards for a range of for-profit and non-profit organisations including UNDP, DFID, Nike Foundation and Oxfam, as well as a range of Tech for Good startups.